 Since October 2017, we have engaged McCarter & English LLP, or McCarter & English, to provide legal services to us, including with respect to certain intellectual property matters.
 Our current Senior Vice President, Technical Operations, Kevin Hanley, is married to a partner at McCarter & English who has not participated in providing legal services to us.
-We incurred fees for legal services rendered by McCarter & English of approximately \$59,408 in 2017.
+In addition, Jonathan M. Sparks, Ph.D., a partner at McCarter & English, has served as our in-house counsel since October 2017.
+We incurred fees for legal services rendered by McCarter & English of approximately \$1,019,471 in 2018 and approximately \$59,408 in 2017.
 We engage McCarter & English in the ordinary course of our business on an arm's length basis and pay McCarter & English based on its standard rates.